sillyjason/auto_data_aggregation/README.md

 ## Data Integrity Check

 How do we make sure the query is not missing out on any transactions?
-Easy.
-Couchbase let's you query the data with SQL syntax.

 Say, for the document **2024-11-16T10:48:00Z**, which represent the minute of 10:48, the output shows a total of **56,000** documents retrieved from query.
 Is that the **ACTUAL** number of documents inserted into Couchbase for the past minute?

 ![Screenshot 2024-11-16 at 9 05 01 PM](https://github.com/user-attachments/assets/2e0f24f1-fa0e-45fd-aa8a-757582755065)

 <br>

-To verify, simply to go Query tab, and let's run the following:
+Easy.
+Couchbase let's you query your data with SQL syntax.
+Let's run the following at **Query** tab:
 ```
 SELECT SUM(1) AS total_transactions
 FROM `main`.`data`.`data`